SCHOOL FRIENDS

 • Must live in Dane County

-• Parent or caregiver must complete the online application for child
+• Parent/caregiver must complete the online application for the child

 • Committed to meeting with mentor 1 time per week

-• Parent and child must connect with Match Support Specialist as required
+• Parent/caregiver and child must connect with Match Support Specialist as required

 Interested in learning more about getting involved as a mentor?